Breathitt County High School

 Breathitt County High School (aka Breathitt High School) is a public high school located in the city of Jackson, Kentucky nestled in the Appalachian Mountains of Eastern Kentucky.
-The 2009-2010 enrollment is around 520 students.
+The 2023 enrollment is 519 students.
 The school colors are royal blue and white.
-The current principal is Daphne Noble, and the current assistant principal is Bonnie Lively.
+The current principal is Daphne Noble, and the current assistant principals are David Abner and Matt Minix.

-With about 70 certified staff, Breathitt County High offers a very wide range of courses leading to two separate diploma tracks.
-Students can receive a College Preparation Diploma or Technical Preparation Diploma.
+With about 70 certified staff, Breathitt County High offers a wide range of courses leading to two separate diploma tracks.
+Students can receive a college preparation diploma or technical preparation diploma.
 Both meet the stringent standards set forth by the Kentucky Department of Education.

 History

 Beginnings

 The high school was established in 1927 in Quicksand, Kentucky, just south of the county seat of Jackson.
 Kentucky.
 It came about when in the office of the superintendent of Breathitt County and the Jackson City School board of education disagreed on ways of education and how it should be run.
 It was during that time that the county school children went to the city school (which is an independent school) since it was the only public high school in the county.
 Soon, the idea of building a county high school was born.